6 Ways To Improve Your Child's Digestion

 Recall that a healthy gut houses about 5 to 10 lb. of microbes, whose jobs range from digesting food to regulating immune function, metabolism and gene expression.

-Including fermented food and probiotics in your child’s diet is generally a great way to keep the inner ecosystem of the gut healthy but if they lead to gas, bloat or increase irritability, it's time to run some functional gut tests to see what's going on in there.
+Including fermented food and probiotics in your child’s diet is generally a great way to keep the inner ecosystem of the gut healthy, but if they lead to gas, bloat or increase irritability, it's time to run some functional gut tests to see what's going on in there.
 You still have options, but you'll need ones that are targeted to your particular situation.

 3. Include Foods Known to Heal, Soothe, and Nourish

-I almost always suggest families add foods into the diet before they consider taking anything out.
+I almost always suggest that families add foods into the diet before they consider taking anything out.
 There are many foods which help to heal, soothe, and nourish the gut lining, stimulate digestive juices, and reduce gut inflammation.

 Here are a few: